-There is an old military axiom that says a poor to mediocre plan boldly executed has a far more likely chance of success than a brilliant plan executed poorly.
+There is an old military axiom that says a poor plan boldly executed has a far more likely chance of success than a brilliant plan executed poorly.
 So here’s our first suggestion – If you haven’t already started planning for retirement, start today.

 There are numerous qualified retirement options to choose from (i.e. 401k, SEP, defined benefit, defined contribution, etc.).
 Some require participation of all your employees, some do not.
 Additionally, you don’t have to use qualified plans exclusively.
 Individually owned real estate, stock, bonds, mutual funds and permanent life insurance are all effective retirement planning tools to optimize the financial effects of your various retirement assets.

 Our second suggestion – Don’t make your decisions in a vacuum.
 Separating your retirement planning decisions from your personal planning decisions could be counterproductive.
 Work with a professional who is qualified to look at the big picture of your life and is also qualified to recommend what retirement tools to use and under what circumstances.